turingschool/backend-curriculum-site/module2/projects/blogger.md

 Refresh your browser and your article should show up along with a link back to the index.
 We can now navigate from the index to a show page and back.

+Time to commit.
+Bite-sized commits like this are best-practice, and a great habit to start early.
+Commit, checkout to master, merge this branch, and delete it.

 ### Styling

+First, checkout a new branch for styling.

 This is not a CSS project, so to make it a bit more fun we've prepared a CSS file you can drop in.
 It should match up with all the example HTML in the tutorial.

-Download the file from http://tutorials.jumpstartlab.com/assets/blogger/screen.css and place it in your `app/assets/stylesheets/` folder.
+Download this [file](http://tutorials.jumpstartlab.com/assets/blogger/screen.css) and place it in your `app/assets/stylesheets/` folder.
 It will be automatically picked up by your project.

-#### Saving Your Work On GitHub

-Now that we have completed our first feature, it's a great time to start thinking about how to save our project.

-If you have not already installed git, please follow the instructions on installation [here](http://tutorials.jumpstartlab.com/topics/environment/environment.html).

-Git tracks changes in code throughout time, and is a great tool once you have started working collaboratively.
-First you need to create a [GitHub account](https://github.com/signup/free).

-Next, [create a repository](https://github.com/new) for the project and on the command line do;
+Here is a fun snippet that will do all that from the command line:

 ```
-$ git init
-$ git add .
-$ git commit -m "first blogger commit"
-$ git remote add origin https://github.com/your_github_username/your_repository_name.git
-$ git push -u origin master
+curl http://tutorials.jumpstartlab.com/assets/blogger/screen.css -o app/assets/stylesheets/screen.css
 ```

-Congratulations!
-You have pushed the code to your GitHub repository.
-At any time in the future you can backtrack to this commit and refer to your project in this state.
-We'll cover this in further detail later on.
+`curl` is a command line tool used to access server data.
+We get the data from `http://tutorials.jumpstartlab.com/assets/blogger/screen.css` and output it (`-o`) to `app/assets/stylesheets`.

+Commit, checkout to master, merge, delete.

 ## I1: Form-based Workflow